razorrusty/templ8/README.md

 $main_template->_can_split;
 ```

-Then you can manually split the template using this function
+Then you can manually split the template using this function:

 ```PHP
 $main_template->split_template();